adrianapvent/healthy-helper/README.md

 # **Healthy Helper**

 ## Purpose
-The purpose of this project is to help inspire users to find meal recipes based on the ingredients available in their kitchen and review respective recipe's nutritional infromation.
+The purpose of this project is to help inspire users to find meal recipes based on the ingredients available in their kitchen and review respective recipe's nutritional information.

 ## Objectives
 ```md